-Sony and Sennheiser are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, subwoofers and amplifiers.
+Sony and Sennheiser are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, subwoofers, and amplifiers.

 Sony products often offer a wide range of features and good sound quality, while Sennheiser products are known for their excellent sound quality and wide range of products.

 Sony and Sennheiser Comparison Table

 |Brand Reputation||Global brand known for a wide range of consumer electronics, including audio and video products.||Renowned for high-quality audio products, especially headphones and microphones, with a focus on audiophile-grade equipment.|

 |Sound Quality||Produces headphones and audio products with diverse sound signatures, catering to different preferences.||Emphasizes high-fidelity sound reproduction, often with a natural and detailed audio presentation.|

 |Build Quality/Design||Offers a variety of designs, from stylish to ergonomic, with attention to build quality and durability.||Known for sturdy construction and comfortable designs, often with a focus on premium materials.|

 |Product Range||Provides a broad range of audio products, including headphones, earphones, and speakers, as well as other electronics.||Specializes in headphones, earphones, and microphones, with a focus on professional and audiophile-grade audio equipment.|

 |Pricing||Offers products across various price points, from budget-friendly to high-end premium options.||Falls in the mid to high-end price range, reflecting the premium quality and audiophile-grade performance.|